Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - Insert Coin.
 GZDoom addon that makes the experience Arcade, where you must insert coin to play.
 There was score doom, but uhh idk the fate.
 - Spooky Jumpscare Mansion.
 It was not GZDoom.
 Somekind of weird Engine I've yet to recognize, and then in the HD Renovation is Unity before the Great Next Betrayal of Installation Fee back in late 2024.
 - Dissociate Commons off the Authors.
 Somekind of special Episode miniwad with key philosophy of unassociate art and various works off from artists due to various reasons.
 Again, without refering just particular artist explicitly.
 Rather, in general, by rabbit hole / topic context.
 - *You guys hated me for no reason and then expect me to respect that?
 Hah, bullshit.
 You wish for me to no longer admire your magnificent masterpiece?!
 Well then.
 Then I shall cease my protection for you against review bombs who knows.*.
 Text Intermission.
-This is very rude & controversial, where do we place this?
+This is very rude & controversial, where do we place this? `$HATEDFATE`
 - Has opposing philosophy against the dictators, threatened to eventually be one with.
 The Orwellian something but DNB, but too many agents got punished.
+- Freedoom Generations.
+Coverage for Doom Eternal
+- Freedoom Phase 0.
+Coverage for Doom The Dark Ages
+- The Unheard Story.
+Inspire the Korean film Parasite!
+Spolier in end.
+The poor protagonist breaking point bla bla bla.
+Looks like it's the poor guy blamed for the death of the rich.
+But you already saw right who should be blamed right, in my opinion? the rich guy along many, should be taken a look at.
+- Luke Ken Doom?! yeah.
+If 3D Realm harrassed you, go to here! bring BUILD magicness here!
+- complen the Ken Silverman licenses of BUILD engine where source ports out there are constricted

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes